Dispute Resolution > Costs and Funding

 Exam tip

-The general rule is 'loser pays' (CPR Part 44), but examiners love testing the exceptions—particularly qualified one-way costs shifting (QOCS) in PI claims and the effect of Part 36 offers on costs.
+The general rule is 'loser pays' (CPR Part 44), but SQE1 questions may test the exceptions—particularly qualified one-way costs shifting (QOCS) in PI claims and the effect of Part 36 offers on costs.
 Always check whether a Part 36 offer was beaten at trial.
 If a claimant's offer was not beaten, the defendant will be liable for indemnity basis costs plus interest and an additional amount.
-This is a goldmine for SQE1 examiners.
+This is a useful area for focused SQE1 practice.

 How This Appears in SQE1 Questions